melaniebrgr/learning-computer-science/00-everyweeks/2025/week36.md

 ### d.
 How would you securely handle user-uploaded files (e.g., genetic data, medical scans)?
 ### e.
 What are the risks of exposing API keys in frontend code, and how do you avoid it?
 ### f.
 How would you ensure compliance with GDPR/HIPAA from a frontend perspective?
+### g.
+What is CORS?

+CORS is designed to prevent malicious website from accessing resources on anoother domain without permission.
+The Same-Origin Policy (SoP) and CORS are the two main mechanisms built into browsers that enforce this policy.

+By default, the browser "same-origin policy" or SoP blocks websites from making requests to a domain other than the one that served the page.
+CORS or "Cross-Origin Resource Sharing"  provides a way for servers to tell browsers, via HTTP headers, that it’s okay to share resources cross-origin.
+Servers do this by including the `Access-Control-Allow-Origin` header specifying which domains are allowed to access their resources.
+The server opt-ins to requests by responding to a preflight request.
+Effectively this is a way to whitelist origins.
+(Note, an "origin" is not the URL, it is the scheme, domain and port).
+This pattern of the Origin and Access-Control-Allow-Origin headers is the simplest use of the access control protocol.

+What requests _are NOT_ subject to CORS?
+"Simple requests":

+GET, HEAD and POST requests with content type `application/x-www-form-urlencoded`, `multipart/form-data` (which is not AJAX), and `text/plain`.
+A.k.a form submissions (because CORS can after forms and we can't break the web), which is why we have to worry about CSRF and why nonces are a thing for forms.

+What requests _are_ subject to CORS?

+- AJAX requests
+- Requests with content type `application/json`

+#### 3.g.
+References

+1. (Cross-Origin Resource Sharing (CORS))[https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS]

 ## 4. Frontend Best Practices (Performance, Accessibility, UX for Researchers)